launchdarkly/ruby-server-sdk/README.md

 Supported Ruby versions
 -----------------------

-This version of the LaunchDarkly SDK has a minimum Ruby version of 3.0.0, or 9.3.0 for JRuby.
+This version of the LaunchDarkly SDK has a minimum Ruby version of 3.1.0.

 Getting started
 -----------